Taketsuru/Takenomics/README.md

-Tax
+Takenomics
 ===

-'Tax' is a tax plugin for Bukkit servers.
+'Takenomics' is a tax plugin for Bukkit servers.
 It periodically collects taxes from all the users.